 Have you ever noticed that your favorite sneakers don’t fit anymore and wondered why?
-Here’s the deal: your feet aren’t exactly growing but, over time, changes in the rest of the body affect the size of your feet (often necessitating an upgrade in your shoe size) not to mention many other areas of foot health.
+Here’s the deal.
+Your feet aren’t exactly growing.
+But, over time, changes in the rest of the body affect the size of your feet.
+(And that often necessitates an upgrade in your shoe size.)

 3 Ways Your Body Changes Can Affect Your Feet As You Age

 With each passing year, your feet may change.
 Here are the three most noticeable effects you'll see.